theayushsharmaaaa/deep-learning-project/README.md

 ## **Project Overview**

-**HodlMyBeer** initially began as an exploration of fraud detection within Bitcoin transactions.
-The project aimed to identify illicit activities like scams, malware, and Ponzi schemes using the **Elliptic Dataset**, which provided a transaction graph from the Bitcoin blockchain.

-During our research, we discovered the **Elliptic++ Dataset**, a more comprehensive and enriched dataset designed for fraud detection in decentralized financial ecosystems.
-This dataset offers deeper insights into transaction patterns, wallet behaviors, and graph structures.
-Recognizing its potential, we transitioned our project to leverage the **Elliptic++ Dataset** for building a robust fraud detection system for decentralized finance (DeFi) platforms.

-This decision was driven by the dataset’s inclusion of both **transaction-level** and **actor-level** data, enabling more granular analysis of fraudulent behavior.
-Our mission is to develop a cutting-edge detection system that secures DeFi ecosystems against illicit activities.
+**HodlMyBeer** is an innovative fraud detection project designed for decentralized financial platforms, specifically leveraging blockchain network analysis.
+Initially focused on detecting fraudulent activities within Bitcoin transactions using the **Elliptic Dataset**, we transitioned to the advanced **Elliptic++ Dataset** to deepen our analysis.

+The **Elliptic++ Dataset** provides richer and more diverse insights into the relationships between wallets and transactions, allowing for the creation of a **bipartite graph structure**.
+This unique dataset enables not only the identification of illicit transactions but also the detection of fraudulent wallets, making this project novel in its application to both actor-level and transaction-level fraud detection.

+Our mission is to create a robust fraud detection system that harnesses cutting-edge graph neural network (GNN) techniques to improve security within decentralized finance ecosystems.

 ---

 ## **Key Objectives**

-1. Transition from Bitcoin-centric fraud detection to a broader DeFi fraud detection framework using **Elliptic++ Dataset**.
+1. Transition from Bitcoin transaction-specific fraud detection to a **heterogeneous graph-based detection system** using the **Elliptic++ Dataset**.
-2. Detect illicit wallet addresses and fraudulent transactions by analyzing graph-based features.
+2. Identify illicit wallet addresses and fraudulent transactions by analyzing both actor and transaction nodes within the blockchain network.
-3. Combine traditional machine learning methods with graph neural networks (GNNs) to enhance detection accuracy.
+3. Introduce novel methodologies for analyzing **bipartite graphs**, combining actor-level and transaction-level insights for a more comprehensive fraud detection framework.
-4. Address the challenges of imbalanced datasets with advanced techniques like oversampling and weighted loss functions.
+4. Address severe class imbalance with techniques like **oversampling, cost-sensitive learning, and weighted loss functions** to ensure robust model performance.

 ---

 ## **Dataset: Elliptic++**

-The **Elliptic++ Dataset** provides an extensive view of Bitcoin transactions, addressing both **transaction-level** and **actor-level** data.
-It offers detailed statistics and features that enable in-depth fraud detection.
+The **Elliptic++ Dataset** represents an enriched blockchain transaction dataset, capturing both **actor-level (wallet)** and **transaction-level** data, organized as a **heterogeneous graph**.

 ### **Dataset Highlights**

-- **203,769 Node Transactions**
-- **234,355 Directed Edges**, representing payment flows
-- **Wallet-Level Data:** Categorization into licit and illicit wallets
+- **Node Categories:**
+  - **Transactions:** ~203,769 nodes, each with 166 features.
+  - **Wallets (Actors):** ~1,268,260 nodes, each with 55 features.
-- **Feature-Rich Data:**
+- **Edge Types:**
-  - **166 Transaction-Level Features**
-  - **Actor-Level Attributes** detailing wallet behaviors
+  - Transaction-to-Transaction (234,355 edges)
+  - Transaction-to-Wallet (837,124 edges)
+  - Wallet-to-Transaction (477,117 edges)
+  - Wallet-to-Wallet (2,868,964 edges)

 ### **Fraud Statistics**

 - **Licit Transactions:** ~21%
 - **Illicit Transactions:** ~2%
 - **Unlabeled Transactions:** ~77%
+- **Wallet Nodes:** Licit and illicit wallets with unknown statuses.

 ### **Features**

+1. **Transaction-Level Features:**
+   - Time step (1–49): Represents bi-weekly intervals.
-- **Transaction Features:** Detailed metrics like transaction fees, input/output volume, and average Bitcoin received.
+   - Localized transaction data: Input/output counts, transaction fees, and output volumes.
-- **Graph-Based Features:** Aggregated statistics from neighboring nodes, capturing structural insights.
+   - Aggregated statistics from one-hop neighbors: Maximum, minimum, and standard deviations.

+2. **Actor-Level Features (Wallets):**
+   - Behavioral characteristics: Total transactions as sender/receiver, lifetime in blocks, and average transaction values.

+### **Novel Contributions of the Dataset**

+- Introduces a **bipartite graph** structure for blockchain analysis, linking wallets and transactions.
+- Provides both **heterogeneous graph data** and a foundation for exploring **multi-relational GNNs**.
+- Captures temporal dynamics with a well-defined time-step attribute, enabling time-series analysis.

 ---

+## **Novel Contributions of the Project**

+1. **Bipartite Graph Learning:**
+   Our project uniquely integrates heterogeneous graph analysis, allowing for simultaneous detection of fraudulent wallets and illicit transactions.

+2. **Advanced GNN Architectures:**
+   - **Heterogeneous Graph Neural Networks (Hetero-GNNs):** Process actor and transaction data as distinct node types, enhancing the detection of multi-relational fraud patterns.
+   - **Graph Attention Networks (GATs):** Dynamically prioritize relationships between nodes to capture nuanced blockchain behaviors.

+3. **Severe Class Imbalance Handling:**
+   - Use of **oversampling techniques (e.g., SMOTE)** for the minority illicit class.
+   - **Weighted Cross-Entropy Loss:** Ensures models prioritize rare fraudulent patterns.

+4. **Visualization of Blockchain Graphs:**
+   - Employs **NetworkX** for subgraph rendering and visual exploration.
+   - Provides an intuitive view of the blockchain network, revealing transaction and wallet connections.

+---

 ## **Approach**

 ### **Methodology**

-The project uses a blend of traditional machine learning and graph-based learning approaches to detect fraud in DeFi.
-Key steps include:
-1. **Feature Engineering:** Extract key characteristics such as transaction volume, wallet centrality, and temporal patterns.
+1. **Feature Engineering:**
+   - Extract localized and aggregated features for both transactions and wallets.
+   - Derive graph-based metrics such as node centrality and clustering coefficients.

-2. **Model Selection:** Implement and compare performance across various models.
+2. **Model Selection:**
-3. **Graph-Based Learning:** Leverage GNNs to analyze the topological and structural properties of transaction graphs.
+   - Compare traditional machine learning (e.g., Random Forest, SVM) with advanced graph-based models (e.g., GCNs, GATs, Hetero-GNNs).

+3. **Data Balancing:**
+   - Apply techniques like **oversampling** and **cost-sensitive learning** to mitigate class imbalance.

+4. **Graph-Based Learning:**
+   - Train heterogeneous GNNs on **actor-transaction bipartite graphs**.

 ---

 ## **Models**

 ### **Traditional Machine Learning Models**
-- **Random Forest (RF):** Baseline model for robust performance.
+- **Random Forest:** Baseline model for robust performance.
-- **AdaBoost:** Boosting technique to refine decision boundaries.
-- **Support Vector Machine (SVM):** Effective for imbalanced datasets.
+- **Support Vector Machine (SVM):** Handles imbalanced datasets effectively.
-- **k-Nearest Neighbors (KNN):** Benchmark for simple classification.
-- **Multilayer Perceptron (MLP):** Detects non-linear relationships in features.
+- **Multilayer Perceptron (MLP):** Detects complex, non-linear relationships.

 ### **Graph-Based Models**
-- **Graph Convolutional Networks (GCNs):** Incorporates node and edge features to analyze transaction graphs.
+- **Graph Convolutional Networks (GCNs):** Learn node embeddings using graph topology.
-- **Graph Attention Networks (GATs):** Dynamically focuses on important neighboring nodes, capturing nuanced relationships.
+- **Graph Attention Networks (GATs):** Assign attention scores to node relationships dynamically.

-### **Addressing Data Imbalance**
-Given the low proportion of illicit transactions, we employ techniques like:
-- **Synthetic Minority Oversampling (SMOTE):** To balance the dataset.
-- **Weighted Loss Functions:** Prioritize minority classes during model training.
+- **Heterogeneous GNNs (Hetero-GNNs):** Handle multi-relational data for actor and transaction graphs.

 ---

-## **Insights and Challenges**

-- **From Bitcoin to DeFi:** Transitioning to the **Elliptic++ Dataset** allowed us to adopt a more comprehensive approach to fraud detection.
-- **Graph-Based Learning:** GNNs outperform traditional models in detecting complex fraud patterns.
-- **Imbalanced Data:** Overcoming data imbalance significantly improves recall for illicit transactions.
-- **Scalability:** The models are designed to handle large-scale transaction graphs, essential for real-world DeFi platforms.

----

 ## **Results**

-- **Baseline Models:**
+### **Baseline Models:**
-  - Random Forest achieved satisfactory precision but struggled with imbalanced data.
+- Traditional models achieved moderate success but struggled with imbalanced data.

-  - Graph-based models like GCN and GAT significantly improved illicit transaction detection, especially in terms of recall.
+### **Graph-Based Models:**
+- **GCNs and GATs** significantly outperformed traditional models, leveraging graph structure.
+- **Heterogeneous GNNs** provided the most comprehensive insights, detecting fraud at both wallet and transaction levels.

-- **Key Metrics:**
+### **Key Metrics:**
-  - **Precision:** High precision for both licit and illicit transactions.
+- **Precision:** High precision for both licit and illicit classes.
-  - **Recall:** Recall for illicit transactions improved after applying oversampling and weighted loss functions.
+- **Recall:** Improved recall for illicit transactions due to enhanced class balancing techniques.

 ---